 Throughout her career in sports administration, she has managed public relations and press operations for national governing bodies such as USA Swimming, USA Gymnastics, U.S. Speedskating, USA Cycling, National Archery Association, USA Table Tennis and U.S. Water Polo.

-Susan worked as publicist for the 1990 Goodwill Games in Seattle, Washington.
-While at TBS, she was promoted to Public Relations Manager for Turner Sports and coordinated publicity efforts for TNT during the 1990 World Cup from several cities in Italy.
+Susan worked as publicist for the Goodwill Games in Seattle, Washington.
+While at TBS, she was promoted to Public Relations Manager for Turner Sports and coordinated publicity efforts for TNT during the World Cup from several cities in Italy.

-She serves on the board of directors of Kids In Flight™ (www.kidsinflight.org).
-She was board of trustees member of the Cleveland chapter of WISE (Women in Sports and Events) and a member of the Community Leadership Board of the American Diabetes Association.
-She also donates her services to several charitable organizations including the Animal Protective League and the Northeast Ohio chapter of the Juvenile Diabetes Research Foundation.
-In 2006, she served as co-chair of the JDRF Dream Gala that raised more than $500,000 for diabetes research.
+For three years she served as a board member of Preterm, the state’s largest abortion provider.
+Previously, she served on the board of directors of Kids In Flight™ , the Cleveland chapter of WISE (Women in Sports and Events) and was a member of the Community Leadership Board of the American Diabetes Association.
+In addition, she was co-chair of the JDRF Dream Gala that raised more than $500,000 for diabetes research.